tvdboom/ATOM/docs_sources/api/training/successivehalvingregressor.md

 <a href="https://scikit-learn.org/stable/modules/model_evaluation.html#the-scoring-parameter-defining-model-evaluation-rules">SCORERS</a>,
 a score (or loss) function with signature metric(y, y_pred, **kwargs), a scorer object or a sequence of these.
-If multiple metrics are selected, only the first will be used to optimize the BO.
+If multiple metrics are selected, only the first is used to optimize the BO.
 If None, a default metric is selected:
 <ul>
 <li>"f1" for binary classification</li>
 <li>"f1_weighted" for multiclass classification</li>